asmaxwell/housepricer/README.md

 # Housepricer

-This is a command line tool written in Python to train models for predicting house prices.
+This is a command line tool written in Python to train models for predicting house prices and a dockerized Flask web app to deploy the model.

 # Installation
 The dependencies are listed in requirements.txt, and can be automatically installed using: